JustinApplegate/the-hacker-project/README.md

 # The Hacker Project Automation
-This project was started to automate [The Hacker Project](http://www.hacker-project.com).
-In an attempt to decrease boring, manual, and repetitive actions, I have written Python scripts that will perform these actions simply by calling a function.
-As of this moment, these scripts only perform basic reconnaissance and cracking.
-It only has the ability to connect to IPs, read logs, crack newly found IPs, and scour them for logs.
-This will continue until all IPs have been scraped or cannot be cracked.
+This project was started to provide APIs that can interface with the game through the Python `requests` library, lending itself to automation.
+In addition, a Flask webserver was designed to provide the customer with a nice graphical interface so all the automation can be programmed, then deployed with the click of a button.

-## Layout
+*Note - It only has the ability to connect to IPs, read logs, crack newly found IPs, and scour them for logs.
+This will continue until all IPs have been scraped or cannot be cracked.*

-Each of the files that start with `lib` are custom library files meant to be imported in other files. `main.py` is the main script that utilizes the functions defined in the libraries to perform the desired operation.
+# Layout

-### `libbasic.py`
+## `libbasic.py`
-This Python library defines constants used across the libraries and core functions, such as retrieving pages and logging in.
+This Python library defines constants and core functions for the game, such as retrieving pages and logging in.

 **Constants**
 - `BASEURL` - the base url for The Hacker Project